arthurjguerra/aws-certifications/solutions-architect-associate.md

 There is no Data Transfer charge for data transferred between Amazon EC2 and Amazon S3 within the same region, for example, data transferred within the US East (Northern Virginia) Region.
 However, data transferred between Amazon EC2 and Amazon S3 across all other regions is charged at rates specified on the Amazon S3 pricing page, for example, data transferred between Amazon EC2 US East (Northern Virginia) and Amazon S3 US West (Northern California).

 You pay for all bandwidth into and out of Amazon S3, except for the following:
-- Data transferred in from the internet.
+- Data transferred in from the Internet
-- Data transferred out to an Amazon Elastic Compute Cloud (Amazon EC2) instance, when the instance is in the same AWS Region as the S3 bucket (including to a different account in the same AWS region).
+- Data transferred out to an Amazon Elastic Compute Cloud (Amazon EC2) instance, when the instance is in the same AWS Region as the S3 bucket (including to a different account in the same AWS region)
-- Data transferred out to Amazon CloudFront (CloudFront).
+- Data transferred out to Amazon CloudFront (CloudFront)

 Amazon S3 Data Transfer Out pricing applies whenever data is read from any of your buckets from a location **outside of the given Amazon S3 Region**.
 Data Transfer Out pricing rate tiers take into account your aggregate Data Transfer Out from a given region to the Internet across Amazon EC2, Amazon S3, Amazon RDS, Amazon SimpleDB, Amazon SQS, Amazon SNS and Amazon VPC.